Skip to content

 Primary Keys

 Always define primary keys.
-DecentDb automatically creates an index.
+DecentDB automatically creates an index.

 CREATE TABLE users (

-id INT PRIMARY KEY, -- Automatically indexed
+id INT PRIMARY KEY, -- Automatically indexed, auto-assigned when omitted

 name TEXT